 With an Ivy League degree, a career in investment banking, and a thriving options trading business, David Jaffee is in tune with the stock market and the latest investment strategies.

 Through his platform, BestStockStrategy.com, David Jaffee teaches people how to trade options and understand the stock market.

 While many talking heads may try to predict a stock market crash, the truth is that they oftentimes try to sell fear to their audience as a way of increasing ratings.

 Constantly reading the latest news, consuming the newest reports, and watching interviews with so-called gurus is usually a waste of time.

-David Jaffee has two primary reasons why he believes the stock market will not crash, including a lack of euphoria in the marketplace and the fact that the VIX is still trading above 15 (and not at the 12 or 13 level which usually indicates complacency).
+David Jaffee has two primary reasons why he believes the stock market will not crash, including a lack of euphoria in the marketplace and the fact that the VIX is trading at the lowest it's been over the past year (as of January 15, 2023).